MirzaBeig/Targeting-Particles-WebGL/README.md

 ## \> [Realtime/Live WebGL](https://mirzabeig.github.io/Targeting-Particles-WebGL/)

-**Note:** I'm actively working on this, so you may see things change over time.
-I've upped the lighting fidelity, so the cube mesh itself may not render if visiting from mobile- but everything else should be fine.
+- I'm actively working on this.
+You may see things change over time!
+- The cube mesh itself may not render if visiting from mobile- but everything else should be fine.

 ## Controls